owenkaplinsky/MCP-Blockly/README.md

 The system has two optional but recommended API keys:

-**OpenAI API Key**: Required if you want to use the AI Assistant to help build your MCP blocks, or if your blocks include operations that call language models.
+**OpenAI API Key**: Enables the AI Assistant: your guide through the learning process.
+The assistant helps you build blocks, fix mistakes, explain concepts, and explore MCP development interactively.
 Without it, you can still create and test blocks manually.

-**Hugging Face API Key**: Required if you want to deploy your MCP as a live server on Hugging Face Spaces with the agent.
-Without it, you can build and test locally but won't be able to share your tool as a live server unless you manually create a space and upload the generated `app.py` file.
-When you deploy, creates a new Space, and uploads your tool.
-The Space automatically becomes an MCP server that other AI systems can connect to and call natively.
+**Hugging Face API Key**: Allows you to deploy your MCP as a real, live server on Hugging Face Spaces.
+This is a practical way to learn how AI tools work in production.
+The system creates a new Space and uploads your tool automatically.
+The Space becomes a real MCP server that other AI systems can connect to and call natively.
+Without it, you can build and test locally but won't be able to deploy unless you manually create a space and upload the generated `app.py` file.

 Set these keys through Settings before using features that depend on them.
 Both are optional: you can build and test tools without either key, but certain features won't be available.